william-gr/middleware/src/dispatcher/tests/README.txt

 To run all the test modules:
 python runtests.py

+To run one test module:

+python test_storage.py

+To run only one function in one module, for example:

+python test_storage.py VolumeTest.test_create_volume_auto_stripe

 For development: The scemas, tasks, rpc calls, etc are accessible from the GUI of the freeNAS 10 running server:

 To check the tasks: http://10.5.0.160:8180/apidoc/tasks